misuo/spirit-markdown/readme.md

    $ make
    ~~~~

-# To run tests
+# Tests

-There is about 44 tests included - made using Boost.Test unit tests.
-Note that I haven't (yet) checked whether theses matches the standard test suites available from respectively John Grubers and/or CommonMark.
+There are - as of this writing - about 44 tests included; all written using [Boost.Test](http://www.boost.org/doc/libs/1_63_0/libs/test/doc/html/index.html) unit tests.

+> Note that I haven't (yet) checked whether theses matches the standard test suites available from respectively John Grubers and/or CommonMark and it would certainly be nice to have verified that all these are covered.

+## To run tests

-The `CMakeLists.txt` contains actually two ways to run tests.
-One integrated with `CTest` and one using Alistair's method
+The `CMakeLists.txt` actually contains two ways to run the same unit tests.
+One integrated with `CTest` and one using Alistair's original method:

 1. CTest unit test output